kyma-project/test-infra/development/image-builder/README.md

 ## Build multiple variants of the same image

-With `kaniko-build`, you can reuse the same `Dockerfile` to concurrently build different variants of the same image.
+With `image-builder`, you can reuse the same `Dockerfile` to concurrently build different variants of the same image.
 To predefine a set of the same `ARG` substitutions with different values, store them in the `variants.yaml` file .
 Use that feature when you need to build an image with different versions of the same binary, for example, for different versions of Kubernetes or Go.